 Animals and ethics statement

-To validate ADSC multilineage differentiation, we cultured third-passage mouse ADSCs in adipogenic differentiation medium (Sigma-Aldrich, St. Louis, USA) and stained them with oil red O after 2 weeks, or cultured them in osteogenic differentiation medium (Sigma-Aldrich, St. Louis, USA) and stained them with alizarin red after 3 weeks.
+To validate ADSCs multilineage differentiation, third-passage mouse ADSCs were cultured in adipogenic differentiation medium (Sigma-Aldrich), which were stained with oil red O after 2 w, or cultured in osteogenic differentiation medium (Sigma-Aldrich) and stained with alizarin red after 3 w.

 ADSC-derived exosome isolation and identification